 - I wore a hat almost all the time when outdoors.
 I have crush-able hats which pack easily and they took good care of me on this trip.

 - I covered as much of my skin as possible with clothing.
 I kept cool by using light colored, long sleeved linen shirts.
 I washed Sun Guard into them for sun protection since light colored linen would normally not provide great sun protection.
-(I explain how to do this in a previous post on making your own sun protective clothing).
 I wore thicker, but loose and breezy linen or cotton pants and below-the-knee skirts.